MHM-lab/MHM-lab.github.io/_pages/selected.md

 title: "Selected Publications"
 ---

-Here we present selected or upcoming peer-reviewed publications, drawn from a subjective subset of all work contributed to by members of the lab.
-The full list of publications is available on [Google Scholar](https://scholar.google.com/citations?hl=en&user=4f2rdMcAAAAJ&view_op=list_works&sortby=pubdate).
-The relevance of each listed work is briefly summarized below.
+On this page, we present selected peer-reviewed or upcoming publications, drawn from a subset of all the work contributed to by members of the lab.
+The complete list of publications is available on [Google Scholar](https://scholar.google.com/citations?hl=en&user=4f2rdMcAAAAJ&view_op=list_works&sortby=pubdate).
+The relevance of each listed paper is briefly summarized below.
 <br>
 <br>